Delaunay/dota2env/README.md

 # Platform

 * works best on linux
-* there is a bug in windows where state stop updating after 1000 timestep
+* there is a bug in windows where state are being dropped randomly (unknown reason)

 #  Install